 New York Physician Marina Gafanovich Wants You to Learn More about Preventing Heart Disease

-Being aware how to take care of your health especially in preventing heart diseases is relevant to everyone, but those who have been diagnosed with any kind of coronary artery disease need to be doubly cautious and aware of the treatment options.
+Being aware how to take care of your health especially in stopping heart diseases is relevant to everyone, but those who have been diagnosed with any kind of coronary artery disease need to be doubly cautious and aware of the treatment options.
 Patients diagnosed with diabetes are also at risk for heart diseases.
 In this article we shall list the risk factors and recommended treatment and life style changes to prevent these risk factors leading to heart diseases.

 In the past 30 years most doctors would send patients in the initial stages of stable coronary artery disease for a preventative treatment including a surgical procedure involving the insertion of a coronary stent.
 A procedure required for patients in whom the disease progresses to what is diagnosed as one of the acute coronary syndromes, to prevent heart attacks and reduce the risk of death.